 What are major works?

-The cost will not be paid from the annual service charge, but is normally an additional charge on top of this.
-If there is a “reserve fund” or “sinking fund” built up this can be used to pay some or all of the cost, depending on the cost of the work and the amount built up.
+If there is a “reserve fund” or “sinking fund” built up this can be used to pay some or all of the cost, depending on the terms of the lease, the cost of the work, and the amount built up.

 The lease should state when the major works charge can be made, it may have to coincide with the annual service charge, or the lease may allow it to be charged on demand when necessary.
 Most modern leases allow for payment in advance.

 What are the requirements to consult under section 20?

 If the cost of major works will exceed the sum of £250 for any one leaseholder, then the landlord is required to consult with leaseholders under section 20.

 The requirement may be for full consultation where the leaseholder will be able to make “observations” on the proposed works and also nominate a contractor for the landlord to obtain an estimate.
 Alternatively, it may be the abridged version of consultation where there is only one stage of consultation for observations to be made, but the leaseholder does not have the right to nominate a contractor.

 The abridged version applies where the landlord has a “Qualifying Long Term Agreement” in place.
 This means a contract for services with a contractor of more than 12 months.
 There is a separate consultation requirement before the landlord enters into such a long term contract.
 Most Housing Associations or local authority landlords will have such an agreement in place.

 The consultation process also involves the landlord describing the works, although a full specification does not have to be given.
 The landlord should also “have regard” to any observations made and reply as appropriate.